leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 1. I have a personal bias against yelp due to anecdotes of restaurant complaints
 2. I believe it's the difference between a linear (screen once) vs a polynomial (evaluate constantly) function but someone correct me if I'm wrong here
-3. For example, 95% 5 star ratings and 5% 1 star ratings give an average of 4.8, which many people would think is significantly lower than a 5.
+3. For example, 95% 5 star ratings and 5% 1 star ratings give an average of 4.8, which many people would feel is significantly lower than a 5 but is probably not
 30. Doctor Who
 31. I was going to write about the trend of niche irl communities that have been gaining popularity this month such as Not Boring Club, Inter Intellect, Get Real etc. Given the situation though I'll reserve that for later.
 32. Emily Dickinson